open/close all folders

 - Gabrielle Solis from Desperate Housewives openly refused to have children for several seasons, then struggled with the idea and couldn't conceive, but finally gave birth to Juanita and later Celia between seasons.
 From that point all the leading characters of the show are moms.

-- In the series Deadly Women, the episode "Deadly Women Who Kill Their Own" shows a woman who killed all TEN of her children because she truly did not want children, but her priest said having her tubes tied would be a mortal sin.
+- In the series Deadly Women, the episode "Deadly Women Who Kill Their Own" related the story of Marie Noe, who killed all TEN of her children because she truly did not want children, but her priest said having her tubes tied would be a mortal sin.
 She was only caught, at age 70, when she confessed to the killings.

 - The Blacklist has a particularly twisted and horrifying example- all of the children offered by the Cyprus Adoption Agency- which specialises in offering genetically "ideal" infants to wealthy clients- are actually bred by dozens of abducted women (who fit various genetic profiles), held captive and unconscious at a fertility clinic while impregnated via artificial insemination; they are kept drugged throughout the entire pregnancy, through childbirth and beyond until it comes round to their turn again.
 The head of the adoption agency is the father of every single child, who wants to leave a "legacy", though the other members do it for profit (and possibly fear).
 In this case its not that they don't want the child- at least one does (who wakes up by accident, escapes, and is murdered), its that they don't even know they are mothers in the first place.